 A late-night bicyclist was hit by what witnesses say was a red two-door car in Nashville at approximately 10:20 pm on February 24, 2015.
 The bicyclist was thrown into a nearby front yard but the red sedan was nowhere to be found.
 There is no word as to the identity or condition of the bicyclist.

 Such hit-and-run accidents are unfortunately quite common, especially when they happen late at night or early morning when reflexes are slower there are fewer witnesses.
-A Nashville personal injury lawyer may have many cases involving the personal injury to early-morning joggers, dog walkers, or pedestrians crossing the road.
-According to the website of Pohl & Berk, LLP, the number of hit-and-run accidents has been on the rise over the last decade, with some estimates putting it as high as 15%.
+A Des Moines personal injury lawyer may have many cases involving the personal injury to early-morning joggers, dog walkers, or pedestrians crossing the road.
+The number of hit-and-run accidents has been on the rise over the last decade, with some estimates putting it as high as 15%.